dmipet90/HelmesHomework/README.md

 # Helmes Homework

 Test solution for access to practice.
-Done by Dmitri Petrussevits.

-## Database info

-- User: admin
-- Password: admin

 ## Tasks

-- 1. Correct all of the deficiencies in index.html
+1. Correct all of the deficiencies in index.html

-- 2. "Sectors" selectbox:
+2. "Sectors" selectbox:
-- 2.1.
-Add all the entries from the "Sectors" selectbox to database
+- Add all the entries from the "Sectors" selectbox to database
-- 2.2.
-Compose the "Sectors" selectbox using data from database
+- Compose the "Sectors" selectbox using data from database

-- 3. Perform the following activities after the "Save" button has been pressed:
+3. Perform the following activities after the "Save" button has been pressed:
-- 3.1.
-Validate all input data (all fields are mandatory)
+- Validate all input data (all fields are mandatory)
-- 3.2.
-Store all input data to database (Name, Sectors, Agree to terms)
+- Store all input data to database (Name, Sectors, Agree to terms)
-- 3.3.
-Refill the form using stored data
+- Refill the form using stored data
-- 3.4.
-Allow the user to edit his/her own data during the session
+- Allow the user to edit his/her own data during the session

 ## Built With